pcasani/mangahigh-app/README.md

 ## Recipes API

+This is an exercise in building a very simple API client without using a framework.

 This is a basic RESTful API that serves as a proxy to an existing weather API It implements generic tests with mocks.